lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_CIFAR_Mosaic/6_Exp_5_stage_wise_training/readme.md

 | 7              | 600          | 50                      | 0.001              | 0.01                | 0.97               | 0.82             |
 | 8              | 800          | 100                     | 0.001              | 0.01                | 0.97               | 0.83             |

-### Weights of above experiments can be found at following Gdrive link :
+### Weights and CSV (containing focus_vs_pred values every 5 epoch) of above experiments can be found at following Gdrive link :
 > First "What Network" then "Where Network": https://drive.google.com/open?id=1WjUpNuVs8Jy2aCFtnyiWVzJDPopplX_i

 ### PLOTS For Experiments of First "What Network" then "Where Network"